pennmush/pennmush/utils/README.txt

 columnize.scm: Script to format the tables of functions/commands/etc. in help files.

-cscope.pl: Wrapper script for invoking cscope, a handy source code browsing/searching tool.
+cscope.sh: Wrapper script for invoking cscope, a handy source code browsing/searching tool.

 customize.pl: perl script used by 'make customize'